PhD Global Health

 CGH doctoral researchers are considered integral members of the CGH team and are often part of one of more of the various ongoing research projects in the Centre.
-With a current intake of 15 international and Irish students, our doctoral researchers join the Trinity Centre for Global Health from all over the world including: Canada, Cuba, Democratic Republic of the Congo, Denmark, India, Ireland, Luxembourg, Northern Ireland, Sudan, Syria, the United States of America and Zimbabwe.
+With a current intake of 13 international and Irish students, our doctoral researchers join the Centre from Canada, Cuba, Democratic Republic of the Congo, Denmark, India, Ireland, Northern Ireland, Sudan, Syria, the United States of America and Zimbabwe.

 |Name||Country of Study||Title of Research||With thanks to:||Supervisors||Video|